What are WorldSkills UK Competitions?

 They assess an individual’s knowledge, practical skills and employability attributes against a set of strict criteria.
 Focusing on the highest international standards, employers and training providers can use the activities to benchmark their own apprenticeship and training programmes.

 The UK competes in international skills competitions, taking part in EuroSkills and WorldSkills.
-Using the knowledge gained from these competitions, the UK is able to inform apprenticeship frameworks in this country.
-The UK delivered its best ever performance at WorldSkills São Paulo 2015, coming seventh in the international rankings, ahead of France and Germany.
+Using the knowledge gained from these competitions is used to inform apprenticeship standards in this country.
+The UK delivered its best ever performance at WorldSkills São Paulo 2015, coming seventh in the international rankings, ahead of high scorers, France and Germany.
 The UK’s success continued with three Gold, one Silver and three Bronze medals and eight Medallions of Excellence won in the 2016 EuroSkills in Gothenburg.

 How do they work?